 He was right.

 Though he was not saying that Mable was to blame for his sin, he was saying that she did not help matters by her hostile attitude.
 Isn’t that the way it is with two people stuck in dysfunction?
-I’ve never met a couple, including me and Lucia, where one person was completely innocent, while the other was completely guilty.
-Just admitting this truth can have a huge impact on any marriage.
+I’ve never met a couple, including me and Lucia, where one person was completely innocent, while the other was utterly guilty.
+Just admitting this truth can have a massive impact on any marriage.

 Who Fired First